shyndman/yaml_fluency/README.md

       ..writeBool('activated', true)
       ..writeString('bio', stripLeadingSpace('''
         Scott really likes writing Dart.
 How much?
         Quite a bit.
-It isnʼt quite there, but who needs perfection, right?
+It's becoming a more interesting language by the day!
       '''), multiline: true)
       ..writeMap(
         'account',